 JS: Obviously, last year, experiencing the whole trip and the people behind Lamborghini, you know, when you look at cars, you never really appreciate the car until you actually go and meet the people behind it and how it’s built.
 You feel a part of the family.
 Why I wanted to come back, last year I was still new to sim racing and I was still learning sim racing at the time when I was racing against Nils (Naujoks).

 JS: I was still learning everything.
 This year I knew I was a lot better.
 Better equipment doesn’t really help but I just felt better and more confident in myself.
 That’s why I wanted to come back and win.
 Obviously, lastly, the esports drive, to become the official driver.
 That’s pretty much my goal.
-I’ve always worked towards that, even in real life.
-Trying to get that in the virtual world is something, you know?
-Maybe it could bring something in real life.
-That’s pretty much why.
+I’ve always worked towards that, even in the real world.
+Trying to get that in the virtual world is something, maybe it could bring something in motorsport.

 THL: How about the next step when you are to face off against the other regional winners?